adamwatters/terminal-gpt/README.md

 ### NEXT TODO:

-[] use the special "write" function
+[] give gpt control of the order it calls commands and special functions.
-[] use the special "newTerminal"
+[] test change

 ### DONE: